bonsairobo/building-blocks/examples/README.md

 ## Mesh Showcase

-A showcase of all the meshing algorithms, fetching samples from a `ChunkMap`.
+A showcase of all the meshing algorithms, fetching samples from a `ChunkTree`.

 ```sh
 cargo run --example mesh_showcase